Chapter 13 : Facts or Rumors

 Bill raised an eyebrow as Charlie chuckled under his breath.
 Molly was looking decidedly annoyed.

-Arthur fought to keep a straight face, “Very well, how you three got past Fluffy and the different challenges.
+Arthur fought to keep a straight face, “Very well then, how you three got past Fluffy and the different challenges.
 You realize he nearly died then?”

 Ron and Hermione nodded.
 “But we had to keep Voldemort from getting the Sorcerer’s Stone,” Hermione pointed out.